-The goal of Population Health Management (PHM) communication is to improve the health outcomes of a group of patients with similar characteristics.
+Population health management (PHM) is the improvement of the health outcomes of a group of patients with similar characteristics.
 One example of a population in this context are patients suffering from the same chronic condition.
 The care of patients in this group may be managed similarly, often involving the same treatments, tests, procedures and other forms of care.

 The treatment of chronic conditions typically involves multiple parties, from a primary care physician to multiple specialists and of course the patient.
 This, in turn, requires frequent communications between the parties.